KylerBesher/diehl_construction_demo/src/pages/index.md

 image: /img/home_image.jpeg

 heading: Foundation Repair <span>You Can Trust</span>
-subheading: With nearly 50 years of experience, Diehl Construction specializes in foundation repair, delivering lasting solutions for homes and businesses.
-Our family-owned and operated business is deeply committed to our local communities in Salina, Abilene, Lindsborg, and Concordia.
-Since 1975, we have been dedicated to ensuring your structures remain strong and secure with expert foundation repair services.
-At Diehl Construction, we pride ourselves on quality workmanship, reliability, and customer satisfaction.
+subheading: Since 1975, Diehl Construction has been committed to delivering top-notch services for your property.
+With fifty years of experience, we offer reliable and lasting solutions for both residential and commercial needs.
+As a family-owned and operated business, we take great pride in serving our local communities in Salina, Abilene, Lindsborg, and Concordia.
+Whether it’s foundation repair or other construction services, our dedication to quality workmanship, dependability, and customer satisfaction is at the heart of everything we do.

 mainpitch:
   title: Why Choose Diehl Construction?